suhank/zea-engine/docs/api/Renderer/GLViewport.md

 <a name="GLViewport+renderGeomDataFbo"></a>

 ### renderGeomDataFbo
-Renders the scene geometry to the viewports geom data buffer in preparation for mouse picking.
+Renders the scene geometry to the viewport's geom data buffer in preparation for mouse picking.